ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Some operations take longer than the default 10 seconds to complete.
 One good example is saving the current running config on IOS devices to startup config.
-In this case, changing the timeout value form the default 10 seconds to 30 seconds will prevent the task from failing before the command completes successfully.
+In this case, changing the timeout value from the default 10 seconds to 30 seconds will prevent the task from failing before the command completes successfully.